 Ensure the correct key is offered to CircleCI

-If you’ve verified that you can authenticate as the correct user, but you’re still getting “Permission denied” from CircleCI, you may be offering the wrong credentials to us.
-(This can happen for several reasons, depending on your SSH configuration.)
+If you have verified that you can authenticate as the correct user, but you are still getting “Permission denied” from CircleCI, you may be offering the wrong credentials to us.

 Figure out which key is being offered to GitHub that authenticates you, by running: